 When life gives you lots of herbs, dry them up and make a seasoning!
 I knew I wasn’t going to get through all the purple shiso and fresh thyme in my fridge.
 So I spread them out on a baking sheet and left them on my porch to dry for 2 to 3 days.
 You can also pop them in a 150F oven for 2 – 4 hours.

 Drying herbs not only preserve them but also enhance their flavor.
 This lemon-herb seasoning is incredibly versatile and adds a touch of purple color.
 The bright, nutty flavors are best used as a finishing touch on bland foods like popcorn, rice, potatoes, or eggs.
 You can even mix it with a glug or two olive oil for a bread dip.
+I’ve sprinkled it on salmon, pasta, french fries, and potato salad.
 The seasoning looks particularly eye-catching in a glass jar, perfect to give as a food gift.

 ~*~ LEMON SHISO SEASONING ~*~